junseonghwan/PhylEx/README.md

-# Integrated analysis of bulk and single cell DNA-seq
+# Integrated analysis of bulk and single cell RNA-seq

-This software performs integrated analysis of bulk DNA-seq and single cell DNA-seq data.
+This software performs integrated analysis of bulk DNA-seq and single cell RNA-seq data.

 ## Requirements to build the software
 + gsl